 A Note on Secular Education

-The study program of BPR, Buddhist Philosophy & Religion, is inspired by the vision of His Holiness the 14th Dalai Lama, whose ardent wish is to modernize & secularize the cultural knowledge & heritage of the Indo-Tibetan Nalanda tradition.
+The study program of BPR, Buddhist Philosophy & Religion, is inspired by the vision of His Holiness the 14th Dalai Lama, whose wish is to modernize & secularize the cultural knowledge & heritage of the Indo-Tibetan Nalanda tradition.
 The curriculum, developed in collaboration with CUTS in Varanasi by Ven.
 Geshe TenDhar, is based on this tradition, which is held by many Buddhists to be a living, un-broken lineage stretching back to the historical Buddha himself.